jackyatesaustin/imxscripts/README.md

 * Make amount on complete ETH withdrawal optional as it's not a variable
 * Add get trades method
 * Add get transfers method
+* Add metadata attribute types to add-metadata-schema and update-metadata-schema-by-name